Water wheel: Watermills

 The invention of the watermill is a question open to scholarly discussion.
-According to historian Helaine Selin, there is evidence indicating that the watermill originated from the Persian Empire before 350 BC, likely in what are today Iran or Iraq, originally for the purpose of grinding corn.
+According to historian Helaine Selin, there is evidence indicating that the watermill originated from the Persian Empire before 350 BC, likely in what are today Iran or Iraq, originally for the purpose of grinding grain.
 There were quarries known for their millstones in Iran and on the upper Tigris in what is today Turkey.
 The mills invented at this date had horizontal, propeller-like water wheels that drove the millstones directly.
 However, there is a lack of literary evidence of water wheels being used in Mesopotamia at the time.

 Taking indirect evidence into account from the work of the Greek technician Apollonius of Perge, the British historian of technology M.J.T.
 Lewis hypothesizes the appearance of the vertical-axle watermill to the early 3rd century BC, and the horizontal-axle watermill to around 240 BC, assigning Byzantium (in Asia Minor) and Alexandria (in Ptolemaic Egypt) as the places of invention.
 However, Örjan Wikander notes the hypothesis is open to scholarly discussion.
 A watermill is reported by the Greek geographer Strabon (c.
 64 BC) to have existed sometime before 71 BC in the palace of the Pontian king Mithradates VI Eupator, but its exact construction cannot be gleaned from the text (XII, 3, 30 C 556).